vader9911/Spellbinder/README.md

 ## Questions

-For any questions, feel free to contact the developers through either of these options:
+For any questions, feel free to contact the developers:

 -[Kevin](https://github.com/kev-rod43)